 By specifying the appropriate opcode, data can be read from the main memory or from either one of the two SRAM data buffers.
 The DataFlash supports RapidS protocols for Mode 0 and Mode 3.
-See Section 26, Detailed Bit-level Read Waveforms: RapidS Mode 0/Mode 3, diagrams in this datasheet for details on the clock cycle sequences for each mode.
+See the diagrams in Section 26, Detailed Bit-level Read Waveforms: RapidS Mode 0/Mode 3 for details on the clock cycle sequences for each mode.